 With the pandemic looming over all of our heads, I realized that a lot of people I spoke to were surprisingly candid about being lonely.
 Social distancing was creating distances between the individual and the community.

 I was reading a book called "The Authenticity Project" by Claire Poole, in which an old man leaves a journal in a cafe with a story of who he was because he was feeling lonely.
 This led to other people responding in the journal and wove a connection between all of their lives.

 I thought about this idea of being able to be honest about who you are and how that is such an important foundation to a real friendship.

 The goal was to forge relationships based on common interest and remove some of the "toxic" aspects of existing social media platforms.

 I performed a competitive analysis, in which I took direct and indirect competitors and evaluated their strengths and weaknesses.
-Keeping them in mind as I made research plans.

 I then conducted user interviews with 5 people aged 18-65 who had experienced loneliness during the pandemic.
 I organized the findings with an affinity map and made all decisions based on what I had learned.